FelixHohne/DataVisualization/README.md

 Is there a relationship between education level and the percentage of children born in wedlock?
-[As newspaper articles have led us to expect](https://www.theatlantic.com/family/archive/2019/01/education-divide-marriage/579688/), the approximately 3.8 million births in the United States in 2018 clearly indicate that higher parental education is generally, though not perfectly, correlated with a higher rate of marriage.
+[As newspaper articles have led us to expect](https://www.theatlantic.com/family/archive/2019/01/education-divide-marriage/579688/), the approximately 3.8 million births in the United States in 2018 clearly indicate that higher parental education is generally, though not perfectly, correlated with a higher rate of parents who are married.

 Due to space limitations, I use abbreviations for each level of education: